wso2/docs-choreo-dev/en/docs/ipaas/micro-integrator/develop-integrations-with-integration-studio.md

 !!! note
     If you change critical configuration parameters such as port offset and hostname, it can break internal communication.
 Therefore, the recommended approach is to update only the necessary configuration parameters.

-Below is a sample `deployment.toml` configuration for configuring JMS transport.
-Refer to the [MI Config Catalog](https://apim.docs.wso2.com/en/latest/reference/config-catalog-mi/) for more information about configuring the Micro Integrator.
+Here is a sample `deployment.toml` file that can be used to configure the JMS transport.
+For more information on WSO2 MI configuration parameters, see the [MI Config Catalog](https://apim.docs.wso2.com/en/latest/reference/config-catalog-mi/).

 ```
 [[transport.jms.sender]]